thisisarchimedes/devops/TestList.md

 [X] Refactor db_connection_timeseris
 [] Replace existing script with the new one
-[] Add auth token to header when sending post request
+[] Add auth token to header when sending post request [] Create directories under src for backend and CICD script

 # TODO: